Raven logo

 Developer tools still work.

-Plain files can be searched with ripgrep, versioned with git, diffed in an editor, or handed directly to Claude and Cursor.
+Plain files can be searched with ripgrep, versioned with git, diffed in an editor, or read by Claude, Codex, Cursor, and local MCP clients.

 Writing stays readable.